farhanaliofficial/Base64.h/README.md

 # Base64.h
 This is a C++ header file that provides functions for encoding and decoding strings using the Base64 encoding scheme.

+# Features
+- Lightweight and easy to use
+- Provides both encoding and decoding functionality
+- Compatible with a wide range of platforms and compilers

+# Installation
+To install "Base64.h", simply include the header file in your project and use the provided functions as needed.
+No additional libraries or dependencies are required.

 # Functions
 `bool is_base64(unsigned char c)`
 Checks whether a given character is a valid Base64 character or not.